Alerting & On-Call — Observability & Reliability

 - Caches content at geographically distributed edge nodes close to users

-- Reduces origin server load and improves latency by 50-90% for static assets
+- Cuts origin server load and drops latency by 50-90% for static assets

-- Edge computing extends beyond caching — run logic at the edge with Workers/Lambda@Edge
+- Edge computing goes beyond caching.
+Run actual logic at the edge with Workers or Lambda@Edge

-- Cache invalidation is the hardest problem — TTL, purge APIs, stale-while-revalidate
+- Cache invalidation is the genuinely hard part.
+TTL, purge APIs, stale-while-revalidate all have tradeoffs

-- Shield/origin-shield pattern reduces thundering herd on cache misses
+- Shield/origin-shield pattern prevents thundering herd on cache misses

 Common Mistakes with CDN & Edge Computing

-- Setting overly long TTLs without a purge strategy — stale content persists globally
+- Setting overly long TTLs without a purge strategy.
+Stale content ends up stuck globally

-- Caching responses with Set-Cookie headers — serving one user's session to another
+- Caching responses with Set-Cookie headers, which serves one user's session to another

 - Not varying cache keys on relevant headers (Accept-Encoding, Accept-Language)

-- Ignoring cache hit ratio metrics — low hit ratios mean the CDN is just adding latency
+- Ignoring cache hit ratio metrics.
+A low hit ratio means the CDN is just adding latency for no benefit

-- Not using origin shield — N edge PoPs each independently fetching from origin on miss
+- Skipping origin shield.
+Without it, N edge PoPs each independently hammer the origin on a miss

 Tools for CDN & Edge Computing